mouseless-eth/Listing-Sniping-Bot/README.md

 - [1Inch's Router](https://docs.1inch.io/docs/aggregation-protocol/guide/quick-start) to find the most efficient trade route
 - [Flashbots](https://www.npmjs.com/package/@flashbots/ethers-provider-bundle) to avoid the transaction getting sandwhiched attacked due to high slippage

+Will re-format this repo to use foundry so that I can write test in solidity.
+THIS REPO IS OUTDATED

 ## Technolody Stack & Tools
 - Javascript (bot & testing scripts)
 - [Node.js](https://nodejs.org/en/docs/guides/) (js runtime envrionment for scripts)